Getting Started

 var ages []int64

-facades.Orm.Query().Model(&models.User{}).Pluck("age", &ages)
+facades.Orm().Query().Model(&models.User{}).Pluck("age", &ages)

-// SELECT `name` FROM `users`;
+// SELECT `age` FROM `users`;

 Specify Table Query